GenomicDataInfrastructure/gdi-userportal-docs/content/harvester/_index.md

+---
-# Testing CKAN harvesting of FAIR data points?
+title: Testing Harvesting of FAIR Data Points

-Tutorial made on 20/12/2023

-We assume that CKAN is properly set up (as documented in this wiki) and running.
+---

+First, make sure that the `fairdatapointharvester` extension has been added to the CKAN plugins.

 After signing in to the CKAN portal, go to CKAN harvest page (e.g. http://localhost:5500/harvest).
 Click on “Add Harvest Source”.